Canon 1000D vs Fujifilm X30

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 1000D and Fujifilm X30 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the X30 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 1000D does not offer wifi capability.
+In contrast, the 1000D does not provide wifi capability.

 So how do things add up?
 Which of the two cameras – the Canon 1000D or the Fujifilm X30 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.